-3

 • 4

 Moderation on this site has always had a substantial arbitrary component.
 It's time you accept that.
 Also, I strongly suggest you learn to be more concise; excessively long posts are not useful and voters should vote accordingly.
-Jun 27, 2021 at 9:00
+Commented Jun 27, 2021 at 9:00

 • 7